ROCm-LS/monai/CONTRIBUTING.md

 ```

 #### Utility functions
-MONAI for AMD ROCm(TM) provides a set of generic utility functions and frequently used routines.
+MONAI for AMD ROCm&trade; provides a set of generic utility functions and frequently used routines.
 These are located in [``monai/utils``](./monai/utils/) and in the module folders such as [``networks/utils.py``](./monai/networks/).
 Users are encouraged to use these common routines to improve code readability and reduce the code maintenance burdens.